programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ### Querying YouTube's API

 We recommend using [YouTube Data Tools](https://ytdt.digitalmethods.net/) to query YouTube’s API.
 YouTube Data Tools is developed by Bernhard Rieder, Associate Professor in Media Studies at the University of Amsterdam, and supported by the Dutch Platform Digitale Infrastructuur Social Science and Humanities.
-Rieder maintains and regularly updates the tool to ensure its continuing compatibility with YouTube’s API (for additional info, see the[ Wordfish Github repository](https://github.com/bernorieder/YouTube-Data-Tools).
+Rieder maintains and regularly updates the tool to ensure its continuing compatibility with YouTube’s API (for additional info, see the [Wordfish Github repository](https://github.com/bernorieder/YouTube-Data-Tools)).
 We’ve found it to be one of the best open-source and user-friendly tools available for acquiring YouTube data, because it uses pre-set credentials to access YouTube’s APIv3, saving you from registering your own Google account and keeping up to date on the newest API changes.

 With this tool, you can use video IDs to pull video metadata and comments via keyword search.
 You can also generate network diagrams of users, videos, and recommended videos.
-YouTube Data Tool outputs a neatly organized `.csv` spreadsheet of the downloaded comments alongside metadata about the exact time the comment was made, user information, and information about replies.
+YouTube Data Tools outputs a neatly organized `.csv` spreadsheet of the downloaded comments alongside metadata about the exact time the comment was made, user information, and information about replies.
 Using this spreadsheet, a simple sort on the **replyCount** column can extract threaded conversations in order to focus on dialogue.
 The comments alone could also be concatenated into one large text file for topic modeling or other corpus analytics.

 An alternative is to obtain YouTube API authorization credentials from Google so that you can query directly.
 This is a multi-step and somewhat complicated process, because the workflow changes each year when Google issues updates.
 If you wish to query the API in R, you can try the [`tuber` package](https://cran.r-project.org/web/packages/tuber/index.html) and register for a Google developer account.
 While a developer account allows you to incorporate YouTube functionality into your own website or app, it can also be used simply to search and download YouTube content (see YouTube’s API [reference page](https://developers.google.com/youtube/v3/docs) for more information).
 If you wish to participate in YouTube’s [researcher program](https://research.youtube/how-it-works/), there is a separate application process.